cloudmesh-community/book/chapters/msg/graphql.md

 ### Mutation example :o:

-Similar to a query you can add mutation to create your own data.
-Add a `CreateRepository` class for new repository object which will inherit from graphene's Mutation class.
+Similar to a query you can add a mutation to create your own data.
+To achieve this, add a
+`CreateRepository` class for new repository object which will inherit from graphene's Mutation class.
 This class will accept new repository properties as arguments.
 Please see the following code snippet

+:o: it is not explained where you do this

 ```python
 class CreateRepository(graphene.Mutation):